 It’s amongst the most historic of timber bridges, with the longest such span of this design in the Southern Hemisphere.
 But don’t expect it to be preserved for posterity.

-There are practicalities at play when it comes to replacing the Tabulam bridge over the mighty Clarence, a critical Bruxner Highway link, joining Nindigully north of Moree to the coast at Ballina.
+There are practicalities at play when it comes to replacing the Tabulam bridge over the mighty Clarence, a critical Bruxner Highway link, joining Boggabilla to the coast at Ballina.
 Common sense according to accounting currently outweighs any emotional desire to keep the old link with the past – even if it was a De Burgh truss design built in 1902.

 “Who doesn’t have an opinion on the bridge,” said Tabulam district resident and Dexter producer, Vicki Stebbins who dressed in blue last Saturday for Tabulam’s innugural blueberry festival.
 Ms Stebbins refused to divulge her’s.
 “The bridge topic is so contentious,” she explained.